upn3xt/chrono/journal/JOURNAL.md

 It was my fault to celebrate early.
 It's been a whole week since I'm stuck in this shit.
 BuildCall2 is always segfaulting even with (what I assume is) correct arguments.
 Valid memory addresses but still something is wrong.
 I'm in this debug saga trying to find where shit got all wrong to not work.

+## I cheated and that's ok...

+Look, I knoww I needed to not use the maps but dammit some stuff is really that stupid and I can keep going for now.
+I'll paste the achievement of function call on my code and that's it.